What is the Smoke Alarm Program?

 The Smoke Alarm Program provides and/or installs smoke alarms free of charge to homeowners in specific residential communities around the city.

-With the Support of Alberta Electrical Contractors Association, Interstate Batteries and Milwaukee, EFRS will be visiting specific communities/complexes in the City of Edmonton and installing combination smoke and carbon monoxide alarms.
-The 2017 dates are:
+With the support of Interstate Batteries and Milwaukee, EFRS will be visiting specific communities/complexes in the City of Edmonton and installing combination smoke and carbon monoxide alarms.
+The 2019 dates are:

 Smoke Alarms Save Lives

-- have a home escape plan and preiodically practice it?
+- Have a home escape plan and periodically practice it?